saschaende/typo3-users/README.md

 ## Why only for TYPO3 8?

-I develop this extension in an 8 environment on https://filmmusic.io and will make it compatible to 9 after that.
+I actually develop this extension in an 8 environment and will make it compatible to 9 after that.

 ## READY TO USE: Features of the "Users" Extension